rokucommunity/bslint/README.md

     - `never` enforces that files do not end with a newline
     - `off`: do not validate

 - `color-format`: ensures that all the color values follow the same prefix formatting.
-Can also use to prevent any colors values from being defined in the code-base, except for values in a stand-alone file (ie. theme file).
+Can also use to prevent any colors values from being defined in the code-base (brs or bs files), except for values in a stand-alone file (ie. theme file).

     - `hash-hex`: enforces all color values are type string or template string and use a `#` prefix
     - `quoted-numeric-hex`: enforces all color values are type string or template string and use a `0x` prefix
-    - `never`: enforces that no color values can be defined in the code-base.
+    - `never`: enforces that no color values can be defined in the code-base (brs or bs files).
 Useful if you define colors in a separate stand-alone file.
 To use this option you would list your stand-alone file in the `ignore` list or `diagnosticFilters`.
     - `off`: do not validate (**default**)

 - `color-case`: ensures that all color values follow the same case.
 Requires that `color-format` is set to `hash-hex` or `quoted-numeric-hex`.